-Bonnie E. Lin is a PhD Student in Practical Theology at Princeton Theological Seminary, where she received an MDiv (Christian Education and Spiritual Formation) and ThM (Pastoral Care).
-She also holds a BA in English and Religion (Christianity and Buddhism) from Amherst College.
+Bonnie E. Lin, MDiv '11, ThM '16, is a PhD student in practical theology at Princeton Theological Seminary, where she earned an MDiv in Christian education and spiritual formation and a ThM in pastoral care.
+She also earned a BA in English and religion (Christianity and Buddhism) from Amherst College.
 Her research interests include conflict transformation and restorative practices, Christian discipleship and spiritual friendship, pastoral care through the life cycle, family systems and object relations psychology, and Christian vocation and the theology of work.
-Bonnie has taught summer courses at Peking University and the National Tsing Hua University, cared for individuals and families as a crisis counselor and hospital chaplain, and served in the teaching ministries of several churches in New Jersey.
+Lin has taught summer courses at Peking University and the National Tsing Hua University, cared for individuals and families as a crisis counselor and hospital chaplain, and served in the teaching ministries of several churches in New Jersey.
 She works for ScholarLeaders International, an organization that serves theological leaders and institutions in the Majority World.

 - ”Encountering the Other: Postmodern and Barthian Pastoral Theologies in Dialogue."
 International Journal of Practical Theology.
 Forthcoming.